Hello and welcome… truly!

 Whether you’re guiding an organization or leading from a single seat, influence isn’t about noise.
 It’s about trust.
 It’s about showing up in a way that makes people lean in.

 That’s the work I do.
-Through Becoming Unignorable keynotes and cohorts, I train changemakers in the psychology of high-trust influence to make their ideas impossible to overlook.
+Through Becoming Unignorable keynotes and cohorts, I coach changemakers in the psychology of high-trust influence to make their ideas impossible to overlook.

 That’s why you’re here.
 You just experienced that, and I promised additional resources.